fosstodon/hub/_posts/2022/2022-08-05-five-years-of-fosstodon.md

 Problem was, I couldn't find one...

 ## The birth of Fosstodon
-Mike and I had met on Google+ as we both ran in the booming Linux/open source circles on G+.
+Mike and I had met on Google+ as we both ran in the booming Linux/open source circles there.
 I had a feeling Mike would be looking for a similar community, like myself, on Mastodon.
 So I pinged Mike a message that went something like this:

 > Hey Mike,
 >  What do you think about starting our own Mastodon instance that's Linux/FOSS focussed?
 Doubt it'll go anywhere, but at least we will have cool vanity handles. 😊